 Peppermint oil is very dynamic and can be used for benefiting the following conditions as well:

 - Emotional Balance

 My friend and wise colleague, Calene Van Noy, RD described peppermint well:

-One memorable time, Peppermint oil came to the rescue was when my 12 yr old son started dry heaving at Yellowstone while we walked along the boardwalk among the hot-springs that smelled strongly of sulphur.
-I was thinking – no way I want my son to throw up amongst all the visitors right on the boardwalk – so I quickly pulled my peppermint out of my handy essential oil key-chain and with a couple breaths of it -he was fine.
+One memorable time, Peppermint oil came to the rescue was when my 12-year-old son started dry heaving at Yellowstone while we walked along the boardwalk among the hot springs that smelled strongly of sulphur.
+I was thinking – no way I want my son to throw up amongst all the visitors right on the boardwalk – so I quickly pulled my peppermint out of my handy essential oil key-chain and with a couple of breaths of it -he was fine.
 Phew- disaster averted.
 We’ve also diverted the car-sickness disaster a few times as well – don’t leave on a car-trip without it!

 Research studies use doses of 90 mg or 0.2-0.4 ml of oral peppermint.
 Topical peppermint is applied per drop to affected areas.

 Certified Pure Therapeutic Grade (CPTG) peppermint essential oil has the following main constituents: menthol, menthone, alpha pinenes and beta pinenes, menthyl acetate, plus many other healthful components.
 Interestingly, linalool is also rich in lavender, which has calming effects too.

 - Peppermint at high doses orally can have side effects, including kidney toxicity.
 You only need a drop or two for health benefits.

 - Do not use peppermint oil if you have an allergy to this plant